[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 Make sure you use the latest version of POB fork. (https://github.com/PathOfBuildingCommunity/PathOfBuilding/releases)

-1. This is not a cheap build to start with; even with the low budget, you should expect to invest at least 15Ex+.
+1. This is not a cheap build to start with; even with the low budget, you should expect to invest at least 15Ex~30Ex depending on league economic.

 2. If you are using Voidfletcher, the barrage dps that POB is showing does not include void shot damage.
 So you should manually calculate your final dps by adding your barrage dps and void shot dps.
 More details are explained on how to check void shot dps in the Quiver section.

-Gears in high budget version still have room to improve, but with heavy harvest nerf, it's really hard to push towards the very high budget version for temp league players.
+Gears in high budget version still have room to improve, but with heavy harvest nerf, it's hard to push further for temp league players.

 3. Due to the fact we have a lot of good nodes to take on cluster jewels, an extra passive point can potentially give us about 3% more dps.
 A level 100 character can thus have 35% more dps than a level 90 character with exact same gear.
 Therefore, I highly recommend to lvl this build to at least 95+.

-Alira should be the best choice 99% of the time.
-On an extremely min-maxed set up, an argument could be made to kill all if you desperately need 2 more points for cluster notables or double damage lethal pride nodes.
+Alira should be the best choice most of the time.
+On a highly min-maxed set up, an argument could be made to kill all if you desperately need 2 more points for cluster notables or double damage lethal pride nodes.

 Lunaris for mapping